mbarcia/CSV-Payments-PoC/examples/csv-payments/README.md

 # Start each service in a separate terminal
 java -jar input-csv-file-processing-svc/target/input-csv-file-processing-svc-1.0.jar
 java -jar payments-processing-svc/target/payments-processing-svc-1.0.jar
+java -jar payment-status-svc/target/payment-status-svc-1.0.jar
+java -jar output-csv-file-processing-svc/target/output-csv-file-processing-svc-1.0.jar

-java -jar payment-status-svc/target/payment-status-svc-1.0.jar\njava -jar output-csv-file-processing-svc/target/output-csv-file-processing-svc-1.0.jar\n\n# Run the orchestrator-svc as a CLI application (after all services are up) java -jar orchestrator-svc/target/orchestrator-svc-1.0.jar --csv-folder=/path/to/csv/files
+# Run the orchestrator-svc as a CLI application (after all services are up)
+java -jar orchestrator-svc/target/orchestrator-svc-1.0.jar --csv-folder=/path/to/csv/files

 # Note: You'll need to stop each service manually in each terminal